DevStack06/MERN-Web-App/README.md

 > $ npm run dev

-3>It will launch the server on the [http://localhost:5000](http://localhost:5000) this url.
+3>It will launch the server on  [http://localhost:5000](http://localhost:5000) this url.

 _Note -: Make sure you are inside the backend directory_